History of the Depreciation Lands

 Historic Hampton Township Books now available!

-The cost for this deluxe hardback edition is $35 (format: 11-1/2-by-8-1/2", 328 pages).
-Checks should be made payable to Depreciation Lands Museum and can be purchased at the Museum Gift Shop on South Pioneer Road.
+The cost for this book is $35 (format: 11-1/2-by-8-1/2" in high quality soft cover, 328 pages).
+Checks should be made payable to Depreciation Lands Museum and can be purchased at the Museum on South Pioneer Road.